 What causes dreams?

-The “light” from your day-to-day life shining upon your subconscious.
+The “light” from your day-to-day life shines upon your subconscious.
 What does the “light” shining upon your subconscious consist of?
-Your hopes, goals, aspirations, activities and so forth.
-Sometimes, though, there are inputs that don’t seem to come from your own mind, your personality or day-to-day experiences.
-There are insights and emotions that are beyond you and your capacities.
+Your hopes, goals, aspirations, activities, and so forth.
+Sometimes, though, there are inputs that don’t seem to come from your own mind, your personality, or your day-to-day experiences.
+Some insights and emotions are beyond you and your capacities.
 The information is beyond your experience.
 The lovingness is way more loving than you could ever be.
 There is an amount of peace you don’t have.
 They contain an instruction, a request.

-You, after all, know yourself.
-You know your personality, your preferences, your proclivities, your thoughts and the rest.
+You know yourself.
+You know your personality, your preferences, your proclivities, your thoughts, and the rest.
 In many cases, you can figure out this not of you.
 Your subconscious can sum up information.
 It can put pieces of something that’s been puzzling you.
 Tapping into it can give you laser-piercing insight.
 Usually, there’s nothing particularly miraculous about that.
 But the feeling from one of these experiences is akin to reading a summary of something versus having your mind and emotions blown.

 A person knows when they’ve reached a conclusion step-by-step and when they’ve just had their paradigm altered.
 Then, when the advice is in line with goodness and justice, there’s a good chance that it’s coming from God or one of His assistants.

-If you know you’re prone to hallucinations, misconceptions, or have frequent problems along that line, then you simply can’t be as confident that what you’re perceiving is actually true.
-You’re not a reliable witness.
+If you know you’re prone to hallucinations and misconceptions or have frequent problems along that line, you can’t be as confident that what you’re perceiving is actually true.
+As a result, you’re not a reliable witness.